-If you plan to purchase a large asset, such as a marital home, with your separate property, a Premarital Agreement can provide that you are to retain the asset in a divorce.
+In the event that you plan to purchase a large asset, such as a marital home, with your separate property, a Premarital Agreement can provide that you are to retain the asset in a divorce.

 If you plan to pay your spouse’s way through college or professional school, a premarital agreement can require them to pay you back if they later want a divorce.

-If you plan to stop working and stay at home with children, a premarital agreement can require your spouse to make certain payments to you in the event that they seek a divorce or pass away.
+In the event that you plan to stop working and stay at home with children, a premarital agreement can require your spouse to make certain payments to you in the event that they seek a divorce or pass away.

 If you have children from a previous marriage, it can clarify the amount of your estate that would be passed to those children in the event of your death.